Peru 2010 "Prehistorical animals – Thalassocnus"

 Prehistorical animals Thalassocnus on stamp of Peru 2010

 When you think of marine mammals, sloths are probably the last thing you’d expect to take to the water.
-But from the late Miocene (7-8 million years ago) to the late Pliocene (3-1.5 million years ago), several species of giant ground sloths in the genus Thalassocnus did indeed evolve to take advantage of the aquatic environment.
-However even some modern slots can swim.
+But from the Late Miocene (7-8 million years ago) to the Late Pliocene (3-1.5 million years ago), several species of giant ground sloths in the genus Thalassocnus did indeed evolve to take advantage of the aquatic environment.
+However even some modern sloths can swim.

 "If there is something amazing about paleontology it is a capacity to show us that the life on the Earth, such as we know it nowadays, is the result of constant changes.